FranklinChen/lightning-talk-on-hypothesis/README.md

 PDF of slides provided.

+Also for convenience, the slides are [on Slideshare](http://www.slideshare.net/FranklinChen/handout-23548866).

 ### Run

 To run the tests, make sure to have a recent version of [pytest](http://pytest.org/) installed.